THANK YOU FOR YOUR INTEREST IN THE PRINCIPLE TRIAL. PRINCIPLE IS NOW PAUSED TO NEW REGISTRATIONS.

 Further details about the study are below.

-All the COVID-19 treatment breakthroughs so far seem to have been in a hospital setting.
 As a lay person I welcomed being involved with the PRINCIPLE trial because I would prefer not to get to hospital in the first place!
 I am, therefore, extremely grateful to the research team for developing this project and, hopefully, finding some fairly simple method to reduce the effects of the virus.

 Ms Carol Green, Member of the PRINCIPLE Independent Trial Steering Committee